Quackers711/BMorph-QuackPatch/README.md

 Check out the original mod at: https://github.com/Budschie/BudschieMorphMod

+#### Fixes
+* Mimics from Artifacts no longer crash the game.
+* No longer possible to die from switching morphs.
+* Added ``morphlist <player>`` to list morphs for a given player.
+* Added ``removemorph <player> <index>`` to remove a morph at a given index of the morphlist of a given player.
+* Attempted to fix some error handling making the game harder to crash.
+(Maybe)

+#### Todo
+* Look into / fix issue with opening Lootr chests near dragon nests from Ice and Fire
+* Fix fallback mob / more error handling.
+* Hide blacklisted mobs from the morph list.

 # Original BMorph Description
 ## What can this mod do?
 This mod has several features, such as following: